Implications of Bilinear R-Parity Violation on Neutrinos and Lightest Neutralino Decay in Split Supersymmetry: Split Supersymmetry and the Higgs Mass

 The split supersymmetric lagrangian below the $\widetilde m$ scale includes charginos, neutralinos, plus all the SM particles, including the SM-like Higgs boson $H$ \cite{ArkaniHamed:2004fb,Giudice:2004tc}.
 The lagrangian looks as follows,

 In the gaugino sector we use as input the low energy values for the Bino and Wino masses $M_1$ and $M_2$, and the higgsino mass $\mu$.
 At a scale $M_\chi$ we decouple the gauginos and higgsinos, such that below that scale the SM is valid.
-For simplicity, and including phenomenological reasons, we take $M_1=M_\chi$, and $M_2=\mu=M_\chi+100$ GeV.
+To calculate the Higgs mass in this model we first need the RGE evolution of the quartic Higgs coupling, and second the quantum corrections, that we approximate at one loop following a prescription for the renormalization scale given in ref.~\cite{Bernal:2007uv}.